tudelft3d/geoit1501.website/src/grading/work.md

-# Rubric for the work performed
+# Rubric for the work performed by an individual student

 | | Technical Quality | Commitment | Attitude | Initiative | Management of Resources | Communication |
 |-|-------------------|------------|----------|------------|-------------------------|---------------|